OllyButters/datashield_pcr/README.md

 DataSHIELD for the prostate cancer research project

+## Prerequisites

+### Docker

+We need docker-ce, docker-ce-cli, docker-compose-plugin, plus their prerequisites.

+Follow the instructions here: https://docs.docker.com/engine/install/ubuntu/ to add the apt install.

+You can verify docker is set up by running:

+    sudo docker run hello-world

 ## DataSHIELD install

 It's all done via the docker compose file, so just run `sudo docker compose up` from within the folder with the `docker-compose.yml` file in and you should be good to go.
 You might want to edit a couple of things first though: